OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/cosmos-db/change-feed-hl7-fhir-logic-apps.md

         public class FhirResourceTypeController : ApiController
         {
             /// <summary>
-            ///     Gets hello new or modified FHIR documents from Last Run Date
+            ///     Gets the new or modified FHIR documents from Last Run Date
-            ///     or create date of hello collection
+            ///     or create date of the collection
             /// </summary>
             /// <param name="databaseId"></param>
             /// <param name="collectionId"></param>